14 WEST FRONT STREET JIM THORPE PA

 It smells like a barn when the temperature warms up.

-The entire house got black mold this summer..
+The entire house got black mold in summer..
 2018.. buckling the paneling.

 The electrical system has been updated where needed but there still is